mental-health-america/mha/web/modules/contrib/simple_popup_blocks/README.md

 To manage popup, Go to Administration » Configuration » Media » Add simple popup blocks » Manage.

+To create an Onclick event, add a css class(such as .modal-popup) to the block you'd like to pop up during your Onclick event.
+The block will be gone from the page, but will pop up when the element with the class is clicked on.

 ## Supported configurations